andrew-canaday/VGA-22V10/README.md

    IC's happened to land on my breadboard, more than anything. **Just mind your product terms!** (The number of product terms available to each macrocell varies by pin).
+ - If you don't have "spare" 22V10's, you can replace the mod800/mod525 counters with synchronous counters or ripple-counters + latches.
+If you spec out your parts, mind your progpagation timing, and maybe add some additional product terms to your equations, you might be able to get away with a couple of 10+ bit ripple counters too!

 ## Misc